rtCamp/ps-analysis-tool-wiki/PSAT-Landing-Page.md

 <img width="1200" alt="PSAT Landing Page Info Links" src="images/psat-landing-page/psat_v1.0.0_landing_page_quick_links_2025_06_30.png">

-At the bottom of the individual landing page such as Site Boundaries, Private Advertising, Privacy Protection, it provides links to learn more about Privacy Sandbox, report bugs and breakages, join the discussion and support forums, and request additional time for migration.
+At the bottom of individual landing pages such as Site Boundaries, Private Advertising, and Privacy Protection, it provides links to learn more about Privacy Sandbox, report bugs and breakages, join the discussion and support forums, and request additional time for migration.
 It also provides links to the latest Privacy Sandbox news extracted from the Privacy Sandbox site's RSS feed.

 ## Wiki